yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ## To Wrap up

 As much as I'm all for the morale of PCA, first thing first, cutting down to the chase and all in general, I still find it's a bit too much to say one has "seen" a movie after watching a 5-min short video explained by some YouTuber or Tik Tok influencer (my wife does that from time to time, and we'd bicker over it).
-There are also online book clubs in China, where someone'd pick a book, read it, abstract out the gist and then explain to the followers in merely 30mins or less, so now one can claim he/she has "read" a book without having to actually read it - I think this is, just like the 4-dimensional digits example above, "PCA" went too far.
+There are also online book clubs in China, where someone'd pick a book, read it, abstract out the gist and then explain to the followers in merely 30mins or less, so now one can claim he/she has "read" a book without having to actually read it - I think that's, just like the 2-dimensional digits example above, "PCA" went too far.
 Call me old school, but I'm just not really a big fan of this fast-food'ing movement. :)

 With that, I conclude my ranting today.
 Until next time!